RMI-NITT/PEPPER-SLAM_Navigation_Bot/README.md

  6) Now drive the Bot around using the joystick and map the entire room.
 The mapped areas can be visualized by adding the `/map` topic in the rviz window.
  7) Finally after mapping, run the following command to save the map offline, for future use such as navigation:
     `rosrun map_server map_saver -f $(find pepper)/maps/map`

+## Part-3: Implementing Autonomous Navigation ##
+1) Close all the running ros nodes and run the following launch files, to enable point to point navigation:
+    ```
+    roslaunch ros_arduino_base base_bringup.launch
+    roslaunch pepper pepper_loc_rtab.launch
+    roslaunch pepper pepper_navigation.launch
+    roslaunch teleop_twist_joy teleop.launch
+    ```
+2) Using the joystick, drive the Bot shortly facing a wall/obstacle/corner until the rtab-map package auto-localizes the bot's location on the map, using the scan data obtained from the Kinect.
+3) Now select the "Set Goal" option on the toolbar at the top of the rviz window, and click a point on the map where you want the Bot to autonomously navigate to.
+4) If you have followed the instructions correctly, you can now observe the Bot autonomously doing the path planning and navigating to the Goal point that you chose.
+5) After the bot reaches the destination point, you can select your next desired goal and repeat the Steps 3, 4 & 5 as many times as you want.